- Benjamin Franklin gets all the credit for discovering electricity, but all he did was establish a link between lightning and electricity.

 Benjamin Franklin conducting a kite experiment

-In the mid 18th century, Benjamin Franklin extensively studied and performed numerous experiments to understand electricity.
-In 1748, he built an electrical battery by putting several glass sheets sandwiched between lead plates.
+In the mid-18th century, Benjamin Franklin extensively studied and performed numerous experiments to understand electricity.
+In 1748, he built an electrical battery by sandwiching several sheets of glass between lead plates.
 He also discovered the principle of conservation of charge.

 In June 1752, Franklin conducted a famous experiment to prove that lightning was electricity.
 He attached a metal key to the bottom of a dampened kite string and flew the kite during a thunderstorm.
 He was careful to stand on an insulator to avoid being electrocuted.

 Just as he expected, the kite collected some electric charge from storm clouds, which then flowed down the string, giving him a shock.
-This experiment proved that lightning was indeed electrical in nature.
+This experiment proved that lightning was indeed an electrical phenomenon.

 Luigi Galvani Discovered Bioelectromagnetics In The 1780s